Kelly Kapoor: Seasons 5–6

 Kelly continues to date Darryl, though Ryan seems to have a renewed interest in her.
-However, she is still dating Darryl.
-In "Business Trip", Ryan moves back to the annex with Kelly; though Kelly strongly states she has no intention of getting back together with Ryan given the way he treated her, the two are later seen passionately kissing.
+In "Business Trip", Ryan moves back to the annex with Kelly; though Kelly states she has no intention of getting back together with Ryan given the way he treated her, the two later passionately kiss.
 Kelly breaks up with Darryl and rekindles a relationship with Ryan; however, they break up again when Ryan takes a trip to Thailand.

-Towards the end of the fifth season, Kelly shows interest in her new boss, Charles Miner, and quickly befriends the new receptionist, Erin.
+Towards the end of the fifth season, Kelly shows interest in her new boss, Charles Miner, and befriends the new receptionist, Erin.
 When Ryan returns to the Scranton office, he and Kelly begin dating again.